- Who are we?

-QM Ethics of Research Committee
+Queen Mary Ethics of Research Committee

-Any research which involves human participants (including human data or human tissue) may give rise to ethical risks and researchers must manage these risks effectively.
-To ensure that high ethical standards are maintained policies and procedures which must be followed.
-Many Research Councils, other funding bodies, and partner organisations require evidence of ethical approval before they can consider an application or before they will issue the grant or approval.
+Any research involving human participants (including human data or human tissue) may give rise to ethical risks and researchers must take steps to manage these risks effectively.
+To ensure that high ethical standards are maintained policies and procedures must be followed.
+Our Standard Operating Procedure sits alongside the Queen Mary Policies on Research Integrity and Research with Human Participants.

 Who should apply?